neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 <p align="center"> <img width="550" src="./testnet/images/arch-neon-2.png" /> </p>
 <p align="center"> Fig. 2 </p>

 A transaction will be considered successfully completed if the Final step finishes.
 The execution of the transaction should not go beyond the allotted number of Mn blocks.
-This means that the operations performed at all steps must be completed within the Mn period, otherwise the transaction is considered uncompleted.
+This means that the operations performed at all steps must be completed within the Mn period, otherwise, the transaction is considered uncompleted.

 A user who forms a transaction indicates in it an operator (Proxy) that will be responsible for its execution.
 Each operator has a deposit account in Neon EVM.
 These accounts belong to Neon EVM, so no one can withdraw funds from the deposit until the finalization step is completed.
 Before processing a transaction, Neon EVM debits the amount of funds from the operator account (op-acc) and transfers them to the operator's deposit (dep-acc).